 - A. A student may appeal Financial Aid disqualification by submitting a written appeal to the Financial Aid Office.
-The appeal must contain the reasons for appeal and other facts and documents which the student believes are applicable. - B. A student who is subject to disqualification and who has a cumulative GPA of at least 1.75 may appeal through the appropriate channels as described in item V.A. above. - C. The Financial Aid Office or college representative reviews the appeal and responds with a written decision to the student. - D. The student may further appeal items outside of regulation controls through appropriate channels as described in the College Catalog.
+The appeal must contain the reasons for appeal and other facts and documents which the student believes are applicable. - B. The Financial Aid Office or college representative reviews the appeal and responds with a written decision to the student. - C. The student may further appeal items outside of regulation controls through appropriate channels as described in the College Catalog.